Guide to credit card travel insurance

 Coverage can vary greatly between issuers and cards, but some things commonly offered include:

-• Car rental insurance – Car rental collision damage coverage provides reimbursement for theft and collision damage for covered rental cars in the U.S. and abroad depending on the specific coverage offered by the card.
-Usually this coverage requires you to decline the rental company’s collision insurance and charge the entire rental cost to your card.
+• Car rental insurance: Car rental collision damage coverage provides reimbursement for theft and collision damage for covered rental cars in the U.S. and abroad, depending on the specific coverage offered by the card.
+Usually, this coverage requires you to decline the rental company’s collision insurance and charge the entire rental cost to your card.
 Depending on the particular card, the coverage is usually applied as either primary or secondary insurance on the rental.
-With primary coverage, the insurance is applied without incorporating your personal insurance coverage while with secondary coverage the credit card insurance is applied as supplemental coverage after your personal insurance.
+With primary coverage, the insurance is applied without incorporating your personal insurance coverage, while with secondary coverage, the credit card insurance is applied as supplemental coverage after your personal insurance.
+Note that even on cards that offer this, some countries may be excluded from this coverage.

-• Delayed baggage insurance – Delayed baggage insurance provides coverage if your checked baggage is delayed for a specified period of time.
-The coverage typically provides reimbursement for necessary personal or business expenses while you wait for your baggage delayed by a common carrier with certain restrictions and exclusions.
+• Delayed baggage insurance: Delayed baggage insurance provides coverage if your checked baggage is delayed for a specified period of time.
+The coverage typically provides reimbursement for necessary personal or business expenses while you wait for your baggage if delayed by a common carrier with certain restrictions and exclusions.

-• Roadside assistance – A common benefit offered by premium rewards credit cards is a form of roadside assistance.
-Coverages vary widely from card to card but can include services like providing help in the event that you need a jump start on the side of the road while some cards only provide help in arranging assistance (not the roadside assistance itself).
+• Roadside assistance: A common benefit offered by premium rewards credit cards is a form of roadside assistance.
+Coverages vary widely from card to card, but can include services like providing help if you need a jump start on the side of the road, while some cards only provide help in arranging assistance (not the roadside assistance itself).

 What is credit card travel insurance good for?